UBICenter/ubicenter.org/_posts/2021-09-01-introducing-policyengine.md

 Today, we're bringing together these interactive and microsimulation technologies into a new product: **[PolicyEngine](policyengine.org)**.
 With PolicyEngine, anyone can reform the UK tax and benefit system, and see how it would affect the UK population as well as their own household.
+See the video below for a quick overview of how PolicyEngine works.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/nv_gVtokikU" frameborder="0" allowfullscreen></iframe>

 As an example, let's reproduce the reform we studied in July to [replace the personal allowance with a UBI](https://www.ubicenter.org/personal-allowance).
 On the _Policy_ page, start by selecting _Tax > Income tax > Allowances_, and drag the _Personal allowance_ slider to £0.[^params]